East Dean and Friston: Governance

 East Dean and Friston, which has its own parish council, is part of the electoral ward called East Dean.
 This ward had a population at the 2011 Census of 2,258.

-The villages are both part of Lewes and have been represented by James MacCleary since the 2024 United Kingdom general election where he defeated the incumbent Maria Caulfield.
+The villages are both part of Lewes and have been represented by James MacCleary since the 2024 United Kingdom general election, when he defeated the incumbent Maria Caulfield.

-The villages
+The Villages

-East Dean lies in the valley bottom: Friston is at the top of the hill to the west.
+East Dean lies in the valley bottom, while Friston is at the top of the hill to the west.
 Within both villages are a large number of buildings of historic interest.

 The church in East Dean, dedicated to St Simon and St Jude, has a Saxon tower and an unusual Tapsel gate (preventing cattle from entering the churchyard); that at Friston is dedicated to St Mary the Virgin.
 The churches have formed a united benefice since 1688.
 The latter contains Tudor monuments to the local family Selwyn and the grave of the composer Frank Bridge (1879–1941).

-John Eric Bartholomew OBE, stage name Eric Morecambe, of Morecambe & Wise fame, could trace his descent from John Bartholomew (c.1791–1854), a resident of Crowlink, Parish of Friston in the Census of 1841 and was living in the Parish of East Dean in the 1851 Census.
-John's son, Henry Bartholomew (1829–1908) moved to Overton, Lancashire, near Morecambe in the late 1840s and later into Morecambe itself.
-Henry's third child John Bartholomew 1860–1934 was the father of George Bartholomew 1898–1976, Eric's father.